Be Involved

 Bundles of Love is a volunteer driven, nonprofit organization that partners with community service agencies to assist Minnesota families in need by providing handmade baby clothing, bedding and basic care items for newborns. www.bundlesoflove.org

-Family Promise is a non-profit, interfaith hospitality network providing temporary shelter, hospitality and case management for families with dependent children experiencing homelessness. www.familypromiseanoka.org
+Family Promise of Anoka County is a non-profit, interfaith hospitality network providing temporary shelter, hospitality and case management for families with dependent children experiencing homelessness. www.familypromiseanoka.org

 Feed My Starving Children is a non-profit organization where volunteers package meals to be shipped to countries around the world. www.fmsc.org